The Case Against a Joint Bank Account

-When you are deeply in love, certain facts don’t seem to matter.
-Like how at least 40 percent of marriages in America end in divorce.
-So what happens when the love’s gone and there’s a looming threat of you joining that statistic?
+When you are deeply in love, certain facts don’t seem to matter, such as how at least 40 percent of marriages in America end in divorce.
+So what happens when the love has gone and there’s a looming threat that you may join that statistic?

 Many people have asked me when it’s a good idea to merge finances.
-It seems like it would be incredibly messy if you split up and had to deal with a joint bank account.
-Is there a situation that justifies the risk of post-breakup hassle?
+It seems it would be incredibly messy if you split up and had to deal with a joint bank account.
+Is there a situation that justifies the risk of postbreakup hassle?

 That said, determining whether to join accounts is about the last financial discussion you should be having.
 You need to figure out if you’re financially compatible first!
-Once you’ve had discussions with your potential partner and decided that you’re compatible enough (financially speaking) to combine households, then you can move on to the mechanics of your financial union.
+Once you’ve talked to your potential partner and decided that you’re compatible enough (financially speaking) to combine households, then you can move on to the mechanics of your financial union.

 Financial “Coupling” (Before or Without Marriage)

 How carefully do you track your debit card use?
-Think about how you’ll manage that when there are two of you are swiping a debit card throughout the day.
+Think about how you’ll manage that when two of you are swiping a debit card throughout the day.

 In my experience, this was a real challenge even before debit cards.
-This same technology makes a joint account unnecessary, since most banks today allow you to transfer funds to anyone, as long as you have a computer and an email address.
+This same technology makes a joint account unnecessary as most banks today allow you to transfer funds to anyone, as long as you have a computer and an email address.

 You and your partner should work out a joint budget that includes maximizing your retirement, among other goals.
 You can each save half of your target in your own separate accounts.
 Then you can divide up the rest of your expenses to match your individual incomes.